Optic neuropathy is the most common cause of sudden decreased vision in patients older than 50 years old.

 The optic nerve transmits information from your eye to your brain and allows you to perceive images.
 The optic nerve receives its blood supply from an intricate vascular arrangement.
 If there is a lack of blood supply to these very delicate arteries, the optic nerve may be affected, resulting in optic neuropathy.

 Symptomatically, patients may notice a sudden decrease in their vision, or more specifically a decrease in a portion of their vision (usually the top or bottom half).
 Sophisticated testing in our clinic can objectively show this.

 The cause for such damage to the optic nerve is currently not well understood.
-However it has been suggested that any insult to small vessels can contribute to this including but not exclusive to: high blood pressure, smoking, diabetes, or even low blood pressure.
+However it has been suggested that any insult to small vessels can contribute to this damage, including, but not exclusive to, high blood pressure, smoking, diabetes, or even low blood pressure.

-Most patients who develop an optic neuropathy will have stable vision after they experience symptoms, and up to 40% will have improvement.
-Fortunately, there is a low chance of involvement of the other eye and a second episode of damage to the same optic nerve is very rare.
+Most patients who develop optic neuropathy will have stable vision after they experience symptoms and up to 40% will have improvement.
+Fortunately, there is a low chance of involvement of the other eye, and a second episode of damage to the same optic nerve is very rare.